-We are strategically and financially committed to innovation, as reflected in our dedicated product development and engineering group and evidenced by our track record of new product introduction.
-Our product development and engineering group spans both our Tennessee headquarters and our Kansas and California facilities and comprises 20 professionals.
+We are strategically and financially committed to innovation, as reflected in our dedicated product development and engineering teams located in Tennessee, Kansas, and California and evidenced by our track record of new product introduction.
 These individuals bring to our product development efforts significant expertise across core disciplines, including boat design, trailer design, computer-aided design, electrical engineering and mechanical engineering.
 They are responsible for execution of all facets of our new product strategy, including designing new and refreshed boat models and new features, engineering these designs for manufacturing and integrating new features into our boats.
 In addition, our Chief Executive Officer and Chief Operating Officer are actively involved in the product development process and integration into manufacturing.